mattnappo/admd/README.md

 # md
-A repository for my molecular dymanics research project.
+A repository for my molecular dymanics research.